 Brazilian crooks, not to be outdone, have also found a new skimming device for attacking an ATM.
 As security reporter Brian Krebs reported in his blog on December 13th, officials in Curitiba Brazil, found a completely fake ATM covering a real ATM and allowing the crooks to skim PIN's and card data.

 The NCUA's Office of General Counsel maintains a rolling review schedule that identifies one-third of NCUA's existing regulations for review each year and provides notice of those regulations under review for the current year.
-For 2014 this will include CFR 748 Guidelines for Safeguarding Member Information.
+For 2014 this included CFR 748 Guidelines for Safeguarding Member Information.

 This regulation includes the development and implementation of a credit union's Information Security Program to provide administrative, technical, and physical safeguards appropriate to the nature and scope of its activities.
 It is important to note that subprovisions of Subtitle A of Title V of the Act states that a credit union must protect the security and confidentiality of the nonpublic personal information of its consumers.
 Furthermore, CFR 716.3 e 1 (ii) states that an individual who provides nonpublic personal information to you in connection with the use of your ATM is your consumer.

 Be sure your credit union has properly developed and implemented a PIN Security and Key Management Security program to protect your PIN debit transactions.
 The industry standard for validation of PIN security is the TR-39 review.